justinblaber/multi_pyspin/README.md

    16276942_2018-05-28_00:13:27_877956_1_R.png
     ![alt text](https://i.imgur.com/mbcDm3l.jpg)

-   Its important to note that the images should be acquired very closely in time (especially if a hardware trigger is used.
+   It's important to note that the images should be acquired very closely in time (especially if a hardware trigger is used).